 As with most sweet dishes, salt provides a certain level of seasoning that amplifies the other flavors in the dish.
 A pinch should be more than enough in this recipe.

-We chose to garnish our Brioche French Toast with strawberries and blueberries except when we choose to garnish our French toast with strawberries and banana slices.
+We choose to garnish our Brioche French Toast with strawberries and blueberries except when we choose to garnish our French toast with strawberries and banana slices.
 You can use any fruits you choose.
 Options include apples, kiwis, peaches, plums and raspberries as well as bananas, blueberries and strawberries.

 Typically produced in Vermont and Canada, maple syrup is a product usually served with Pancakes, French Toast and Waffles.
 Accordingly, it should be no surprise that we use maple syrup to finish our Brioche French Toast recipe.